 The Nevada Science Center believes including the scientific process in our educational programming is essential for a better understanding of science.
 It’s a lot easier to understand and interpret concepts with firsthand experiences.
-Our research department focuses on all different aspects of natural science and archaeology, as we conduct original research as well as scientific mitigation services.
+Our research department focuses on all different aspects of natural science, geoscience and paleontology, as we conduct original research as well as scientific mitigation services.

 Current Research Highlights

 • The oldest Triassic vertebrate tracks from the State of Nevada were recently discovered at Lake Mead National Recreation Area.
 These tracks are from a number of different types of animals that made their way across an ancient tidal flat.

 • A new species of plant-eating dinosaur was discovered in Valley of Fire State Park over a decade ago.
 Nevada Science Center researchers are currently finishing preparation of the specimen in getting ready to name Nevada’s first dinosaur species.

 • 16 million years ago a four-tusked elephant –like animal called a gomphothere died in a swamp in Esmeralda County.
 As the animal decomposed, maggots began to feed upon the carcass.
 Then something happened and the maggots were turned to quartz.
 Nevada Science Center researchers are working on this Miocene crime scene with collaborators from the American Museum of Natural History and the University of Michigan to figure out this puzzle.

 Our staff are experienced at paleontological resource monitoring, surveying, reporting, and quality assurance.
 We also have the ability to staff, in a timely manner.

 Please email firstname.lastname@example.org for any inquires or for references.